The Cat Empire: 2012–2015: Steal the Light

 In December 2012, the Cat Empire returned to Melbourne to commence the recording of a new album after touring extensively throughout 2012.
 The album, produced by Jan Skubiszewski, was scheduled for a May 2013 release, but the band embarked on a March 2013 "warm-up" tour, on which they played intimate shows in Melbourne and Sydney, as well as bigger stages at the Fremantle Arts Centre in Western Australia and WOMADelaide in South Australia.

 "Brighter Than Gold", the first single from their sixth album, Steal the Light, was released on 22 February 2013 on the Two Shoes music label.
 A music video for the song was directed by Nicholas Verso for Asphodel Films.
 Brighter Than Gold received high rotation on Australian and European radio.

 Steal The Light was released on 17 May 2013 and a worldwide "Steal the Light Tour" was announced shortly afterwards.
 The band performed nine US shows in July 2013, supported by Blackalicious and, for some of the American dates, were joined by fellow Australians Tinpan Orange.
 They played nine UK dates throughout October, then embarked on a European tour.
 Support was provided by fellow Australians FLAP!, and the tour eventually consisted of a total of 70 shows on four continents.
-The most notable of these performances was in Sydney, September 2013, where they performed in the Enmore Theatre.The show attracted more than 1500 people from Sydney, including Riebl's old schoolmate who designed the band's posters, Arthur Brammall.
+The most notable of these performances was in Sydney, September 2013, where they performed in the Enmore Theatre.
+The show attracted more than 1500 people from Sydney, including Riebl's old schoolmate who designed the band's posters, Arthur Brammall.

-In February 2014, the Romanian B’ESTFEST Summer Camp announced that the Cat Empire was the first band to confirm their position on the events musical lineup.
+In February 2014, the Romanian B’ESTFEST Summer Camp announced that the Cat Empire was the first band to confirm their position on the event's musical lineup.
 The festival was scheduled for 31 July and 1–2 August 2014, on the Mogoşoaia Palace estate, approximately 10 minutes from Bucharest.

 On 16 January 2015, the Cat Empire performed at Triple J's 40th anniversary "Beat The Drum" celebration concert at the Domain in Sydney, along with other Australian musicians, including Hilltop Hoods, The Presets, You Am I, Daniel Johns, Vance Joy, The Preatures, Ball Park Music, Sarah Blasko and Gotye.
 During their set, the Cat Empire collaborated with special guests Remi and Owl Eyes.
 With the latter, they performed a cover of Kylie Minogue's "Confide in Me".

-They were in Romania again the following year, at the "Electric Castle" Festival in Transylvania, on 28 July 2015.
+They were in Romania again the following year, at the Electric Castle festival in Transylvania, on 28 July 2015.